ewanf2/Data_generator/README.md

   - address → random address

-  - username → random username
+  - username → random username (or based on dependency if specified)

   - password → random password